Napa Valley AVA

 Porterhouse Winery sources its grapes from top quality farmers with a variety of contracts.
 "We start with a one-year trial with the fruit and if it meets our specifications and needs, we generally wind up with 3-year contracts or longer," he went on.

-Porterhouse Winery is a prime example of its owners’ ability to realize a segment of its wine portfolio could be capable of individual status and the ability to grow itself into a top-caliber brand.
-Many small wineries have such an opportunity but never take the step of development necessary for expanded success.
-We salute Adam and Jennifer Comartin for their insight in bringing Porterhouse Winery into the limelight of California’s heralded wine community.
-Next time you enjoy a great steak, try the Porterhouse 2013 Cabernet Sauvignon.
-We know you will not be disappointed with the choice.
+Porterhouse Winery is a prime example of its owners' ability to realize a segment of its wine portfolio could be capable of individual status and the ability to grow itself into a topcaliber brand.
+We salute Adam and Jennifer Comartin for their insight in bringing Porterhouse Winery into the limelight of California's heralded wine community.
+We know our wine of the month club members will enjoy this month's top-rated selection.
+Cheers!

 Dear Platinum Wine Club Members,